 I feel like I’ve gotten a lot of emails lately from readers who express a fear of dating after divorce.
 Having experienced it myself, I can say firsthand that I don’t blame them!
 Dating after divorce is terrifying for anyone.
-Far of dating, especially after divorce is very common, normal and understandable.
+Fear of dating, especially after divorce is very common, normal and understandable.
+But that doesn’t mean it can’t be a great experience!

 Here are a few of the emails I’ve received in regards to fear of dating:

 I am an RN and I am in pretty good shape physically and keep myself well groomed.
-I am petrified to go on the dating scene and yet I am sick of being lonely.
+I am petrified to go on the dating scene and yet I am sick of feeling loneliness.
 How after 30 years do I get the confidence to do that again?
 I hate the dating sites but don’t know how to meet someone.
 I joined a hiking club but no luck.
 I would appreciate any advice.

 I feel that all of the men I talk to want just sex; they don’t want to get to know me.
 I seriously feel like a piece of meat.